Our Lazy Guidelines for Easy Urban Kitchen Composting

-The reality is that if you have a garden, composting gives you lots of rich soil.
+The reality is that if you have a garden, kitchen composting gives you lots of rich soil.
 And it gets you closer to a system of letting the garden feed the garden, rather than buying fertilizer and other soil amendments.
 Free scraps!
 Free soil!
 Less garbage!
 Sounds good?
-Let’s do it, I made it easy.
+Let's do it, I made it easy.

 Chef Iggy likes to keep everything out on the counter.
-I think that’s the takeaway from working in professional kitchens where everything is stored out on shelves where you can see it.
-We’re constantly negotiating for what stays on the counter and what goes in a cabinet.
-I know some people keep their compost bins under the sink but to me it seems like a pain in the butt to pull it out every time you slice the end off a cucumber.
-I’m way too lazy for that.
+I think that's the takeaway from working in professional kitchens where everything is stored out on shelves where you can see it.
+We're constantly negotiating over what stays on the counter and what goes in a cabinet.
+I know some people keep their kitchen composting bins under the sink but to me it seems like a pain in the butt to pull it out every time you slice the end off a cucumber.
+I'm way too lazy for that.
 I wanted ours on the counter, right next to the sink.

 I recommend a brushed finish because the shiny ones get fingerprints on them and look pretty raunchy.
 I also recommend getting a strong handle that's screwed into the pail.
 Finally, I recommend getting a pretty large pail.
 Ours holds 1.3 gallons, which is just the right size that don't have to empty it every day.
 Ain't nobody got time for that.